 Gray highlights below denote new language added or removed from the prior exposed language.

-Sale-leaseback accounting shall be used by a seller-lessee only if a sale-leaseback transaction includes all of the following:
+Sale-leaseback accounting shall be used by a seller-lessee only if a sale-leaseback transaction meets the following criteria:

 A normal leaseback is a lessee-lessor relationship that involves active use of the property by the seller-lessee in consideration for payment of rent, including contingent rentals that are based on future operations of the seller-lessee.
 The phrase active use of the property by the seller-lessee refers to use of the property during the lease term in the seller-lessee’s trade or business, provided that subleasing of the leased property is minor.